-We cannot wait to see Queen of Katwe.
-The inspiring film is based on the true story of a young girl who rose from a poverty-stricken community in Uganda to become an international chess champion.
+Queen of Katwe is the inspiring film is based on the true story of Phiona Mutesi, who rose from a poverty-stricken community in Uganda to become an international chess champion.

 Directed by Mira Nair, Queen of Katwe is an adaptation of the book The Queen of Katwe: One Girl’s Triumphant Path To Becoming a Chess Champion by Tim Crothers, which is a biography of chess prodigy Phiona Mutesi.

 At 9 years old, Phiona had to drop out of school, as her family couldn’t afford to send her any longer.
 One day, while on the street, she met Robert Katende who offered her a cup of porridge and invited her to learn to play chess at a program supported by the Sports Outreach Institute.
 As the saying goes… the rest is history.